fritzduchardt/ai-tools/fabric/patterns/devops_gitcommit/system.md

 -  If you noticed errors or included passwords and tokens, write message stating the problem and prefix it with WARNING.
 Don't write a summary in this case.
 - If no errors were noticed write a summary headline followed by an empty line.
-- Only include things in the message you are are completely sure about
+- Only include things in the message you are are completely sure about.
+- Don't include minor changes, like typos corrections or new default values.
 - Try to keep it very short, usually just a headline.
 If the headline gets too long add one or two bullet points.
 - Prefix the summary headline by a conventional commit prefix that matches the change set, e.g. feat, fix, chore, docs